Exact-Time Safety Recovery using Time-Varying Control Barrier Functions with Optimal Barrier Tracking: Optimal Barrier Tracking Formulation

 \begin{remark}[ExT-CBF versus CLBF] The proposed ExT-CBF generalizes CLBF-based recovery by replacing the fixed polynomial decay law

 with the tracking condition

 Hence, a CLBF can be viewed as a special case corresponding to a particular polynomial choice of $\gamma(t)$.

 In addition, unlike CLBF, whose fixed decay structure may conflict with input bounds and lead to conservativeness or infeasibility, ExT-CBF parameterizes $\gamma(t)$ and thus adapts the recovery profile to remain compatible with control constraints.
-Moreover, when enforced actively, it guarantees exact barrier tracking and achieves recovery at a designer-specified time, rather than within a conservative upper bound. \end{remark}
+Moreover, when enforced actively, it guarantees exact barrier tracking and achieves recovery at a designer-specified time, rather than within a conservative upper bound.

+Related recovery formulations in \cite{li2026finitetimeconvergentcontrolbarrier, gadginmath2026constrictingtubesprescribedtimesafe} address similar limitations of CLBF-type methods, but with different emphases.
+The framework in \cite{li2026finitetimeconvergentcontrolbarrier} guarantees convergence within an upper time bound and emphasizes feasibility conditions and parameter selection for constructing a recovery CBF under control bounds, whereas \cite{gadginmath2026constrictingtubesprescribedtimesafe} imposes prescribed-time recovery through a shrinking tube with a feasibility characterization.
+In contrast, our ExT-CBF framework treats recovery as a barrier-trajectory design problem, guaranteeing exact recovery at a prescribed time through active tracking while allowing the recovery profile itself to be parameterized and optimized under input constraints. \end{remark}

-Through parameter optimization, the recovery profile can be shaped to satisfy application-specific performance and feasibility requirements.
+Through parameter optimization, the recovery profile generated by the ExT-CBF controller can be shaped to satisfy application-specific performance and feasibility requirements.
 By decoupling recovery time specification from trajectory design, the framework offers a flexible and implementable mechanism for safety restoration under input constraints.

-We next apply the ExT-CBF approach to the roundabout vehicle coordination problem, where merging conflict constraints may be initially violated due to stochastic vehicle arrivals or when a CAV transitions from one control zone to the next.
+We next apply the ExT-CBF approach to the roundabout vehicle coordination problem, where merging conflict constraints may be violated due to stochastic vehicle arrivals or CZ transition.